ahmdxrzky/de-zoomcamp-2023/week7_project/step_to_reproduce.md

 # Introduction
-Patterns of weather are becoming more difficult to be identified by year.
+Patterns of weather are becoming more difficult to be identified year by year.
 There are many factors that causing this, especially global warming.
-In the past, Indonesian people could be certain that the dry season would occur from this month to that month and the rainy season would occur from this month to that month.
+In the past, Indonesian people could be certain that the dry season would occur from this month to that month and the rainy on the other hand.
 Now, this is no longer the case.
 Therefore, this project aims to investigate the seasonal patterns in Denpasar City from 2011 to the present.
 Data source: Kaggle, Denpasar Weather Data

 # Solution